DLR-TS/Carla-OSI-Service/README.md

 # CARLA OSI Service

-CARLA OSI Sercive is a client service for [CARLA](https://github.com/carla-simulator/carla).\
+CARLA OSI Sercive is a client service for [CARLA](https://github.com/carla-simulator/carla).
-It translates world into Ground Truth OSI message and updates traffic participants by TrafficUpdate OSI Message.\
+It translates the world into Ground Truth OSI message and updates traffic participants by TrafficUpdate OSI Message.
-Carla OSI Service is used as a base simulator in CoSiMa and can synchronize with Carla Scenario Runner (SetLevel Version).
+Carla OSI Service is used as a base simulator in [CoSiMa](https://github.com/DLR-TS/CoSiMa) and can synchronize with Carla Scenario Runner [SetLevel Version] (https://github.com/DLR-TS/scenario_runner).

 Many different configurations are available through runtime parameters.
 Use -h or --help for more information.